Separate, Measure and Conquer: Faster Algorithms for Max 2-CSP and Counting Dominating Sets: Preliminaries

 Our algorithms will typically pivot (or branch) on a vertex of the separator $S$, separating $L$ and $R$, producing instances with smaller separators.
 As reductions might render $L$ much smaller than $R$, we would sometimes like to rebalance $L$ and $R$ without increasing the size of the separator.

-\begin{lemma} Let $G=(V,E)$ be a graph of maximum degree at most 3 and let $S$ be a separator of $G$ separating $L$ and $R$.
+\begin{lemma} Let $G=(V,E)$ be a subcubic graph and let $S$ be a separator of $G$ separating $L$ and $R$.
 If there is a vertex $s\in S$ with exactly one neighbor $l$ in $L$, then there is a separator $S'$ of $G$ separating $L'$ and $R'$ such that $|S'| = |S|$ and $|L'|=|L|-1$. \end{lemma} \begin{proof} We use the partition $(L',S',R') = (L\setminus \{l\},(S\setminus \{s\})\cup \{l\}, R\cup\{s\})$. \end{proof} We say in this case that we \emph{drag} $s$ into $R$.
 This transformation, though it does not change the ``true'' problem instance, does change its presentation and its measure; it is treated like any other transformation in the \mc analysis, to which we turn next.

 In this subsection, we recall the basics of the \mc method.
-The method was introduced with that name by \cite{FominGK09} but closely parallels Eppstein's quasi-convex method and Scott and Sorkin's linear-programming approach \cite{ScottS07}.
-We use the method in a form modeled on our development in \cite{hybrid}, yielding convex mathematical programs.
+The method was introduced with that name by \cite{FominGK09} but closely parallels Eppstein's quasi-convex method \cite{Eppstein06} and Scott and Sorkin's linear-programming approach \cite{ScottS07}.
+We use the method in a form developed in \cite{hybrid}, yielding convex mathematical programs.

 To track the progress a branching algorithm makes when solving an instance, a \mc analysis assigns a potential function to instances, a so-called measure.

 \begin{definition} A \emph{measure} $\mu$ for a problem $P$ is a function from the set of all instances for $P$ to the set of non negative reals. \end{definition}